Use Your Tripod Right!

 How I Tested

 I’ve prepared a video that “simulates fireworks.”
 It’s very technical and oriented towards giving you a general idea.
 It has two simple white dots, with one running across the screen horizontally, and the other vertically.
-To give you an idea, and to enable you to run similar tests, I’ve put it on YouTube (this link will autoplay the video in fullscreen mode).
+To give you an idea, and to enable you to run similar tests, I’ve put it on YouTube (or use this service for infinite looping).

 Now you just need to place your camera on a tripod, point your camera at the screen, and photograph it with a long exposure.
 I used 1.6 seconds.
 The longer the focal length you use, the better, because that will highlight any possible problems.
 Here I stayed near the maximum for my lenses: 400 mm.
 The aperture and ISO don’t matter, so you can use whatever gives you a long enough exposure.